SESYNC-ci/geospatial-packages-in-R-lesson/CONTRIBUTING.md

 - `styleurl` refers to a release of `lesson-style`

 The corresponing releases must exist:
-- The lesson's repository needs a release corresponding to `tag` that includes any data and worksheets in a `handouts.zip` "binary" attachement.
+- The lesson's repository needs a release corresponding to `tag` that includes any data and worksheets in a `handouts.zip` "binary" attachment.
 - After updating the `styleurl`, create the release in `lesson-style` before archiving any lessons

 ## Upstream